-- 1. With respect to Voltage ranges: - a) A Remote-end HVDC Converter Station shall be capable of staying connected to the Remote-end HVDC Converter Station Network and operating within the Voltage ranges (per unit) and time periods specified by Table 12 or Table 13.
+- 1. With respect to Voltage ranges: - a) A Remote-end HVDC Converter shall be capable of staying connected to the Remoteend HVDC Converter Station Network and operating within the Voltage ranges (per unit) and time periods specified by Table 12 or Table 13.
 The applicable Voltage range and time periods specified are selected based on the nominal Voltage.

 Voltage Range Time period for operation

 0.85 pu - 0.90 pu 60 minutes

 0.90 pu - 1.10 pu Unlimited

-1.10 pu - 1.12 pu Unlimited, unless specified otherwise by the Relevant Network Operator, in coordination with the Relevant TSO and while respecting the provisions of Article 4(3)
+1.10 pu - 1.12 pu Unlimited, unless specified otherwise by the Relevant TSO while respecting the provisions of Article 4(3)

-To be specified by the Relevant Network Operator, in coordination with the Relevant TSO and while respectin the provisions of Article 4(3)
+1.12 pu - 1.15 pu To be decided by the Relevant TSO while respecting the provisions of Article 4(3)